 Japanese teapots, which are called kyusu, are specifically designed to allow for better leaf unfolding.
 There is a specific teapot that can make your sencha tea taste better because of the clay used.

-A Japanese cast iron teapot also provides excellent heat retention and is also a great option for brewing your sencha tea.
+A Japanese cast iron teapot also provides excellent heat retention and is a great option for brewing your sencha tea.

 The brewing process itself does not take a very long time, especially if the temperature has been calibrated correctly.
 The recommended amount of leaf to use is roughly one gram per every 50 milliliters of water.